ggk570/wallpaper-changer-trojan/README.md

 A python trojan that changes windows wallpaper after ever 10 seconds

 Many windows systems when get hacked, the hacker changes their wallpaper to display a certain message to the user or owner of the system
-These scripts are for demonstration of these kind of activities.
+These scripts are for demonstration purpose only.
 These are for education purpose only.

 Files: